-As the principal investigator of the FREEDOM-EV trial, R. James White, MD, PhD, talks about the background of the trial, key patient characteristics, and important outcomes.
+Hear the principal investigator of FREEDOM-EV, R. James White, MD, PhD, discuss the trial’s background and important outcomes.

 Right Heart Function in FREEDOM-EV